AntonovAlexander/activecore/README.md

 KIP core's computational model typically includes:
 * special data types exhibiting behavior of "microarchitectural" execution units;
-* pre-defined data structures and API for flow control, scheduling, communication and synchronization "services" of the microarchitecture;
+* pre-defined data structures and API for flow control, scheduling, communication, and synchronization "services" of the microarchitecture;
 * event model and handler procedures selectively exposed for behavioral-style programming of custom application functions and mechanisms.

 KIP core approach serves as intermediate solution for codification of custom microarchitectures between fixed-function IP cores and general-purpose HW synthesis tools: